 The year was 1969.
 The Big Mac had just made its way onto the hamburger chain’s menu.
 It also saw the first Toronto franchise open in North York at 3777 Keele Street near LePage Court (just south of Finch Avenue).
 It was several decades into Toronto’s post-WWII suburban growth and a fast food boom was already underway.

 The event came after a couple of other Canadian McDonald’s milestones.
 The first ever outlet in the country (and indeed, outside of the United States of America) opened in Richmond, British Columbia in 1967, spearheaded by future Keg founder George Tidball.
-The premiere franchise in Ontario (and Eastern Canada) happened at 520 Oxford Street West in London.
+The premiere franchise in Ontario (and Eastern Canada) opened its doors at 520 Oxford Street West in London.
 The date was November 11, 1968.
 The man in charge of that operation and growing McDonald’s in Canada was George Cohon.
 He opened another locale at 344 Queen Street East in Brampton in the same year, which was the first in the Greater Toronto Area.
 In 1971, Western and Eastern Canada operations merged to create McDonald’s Canada with Cohon at the helm.

 Subsequent Toronto McDonald’s locations opened in the same year as Keele Street.
 There were eateries at 6170 Bathurst Street, 3660 Dufferin Street, 1068 Islington Avenue (originally 170 Islington Avenue South), 2116 Kipling Avenue (originally 1466 Kipling Avenue North), and 2701 Lawrence Avenue East.
 The latter was also the first McDonald’s in Scarborough.
 Two more locations — 5955 Leslie Street and 2870 Eglinton Avenue East — opened in 1970.
 Advertisements in those years marked contests, store openings, a reduction in menu prices, and job openings (oddly, many were targeted to mothers).
 Adding to these original eight locales, McDonald’s Canada would continue to steadily open more franchises as the decade marched on.